 Following the ancient Berber trail on our mountain bike tour Morocco

-On our mountain bike tour Morocco you’ll ride through the heart of the dry and rugged Atlas mountains, following the ancient paths walked in by generations of Berber traders.
-Climbing and traversing high mountain passes, descending sparse singletrack to lush valley floors…each day punctuated by mint tea and a mind-bending blend of cultures.
+On our mountain bike tour Morocco you’ll ride through the heart of the dry and rugged Atlas mountains, following the ancient paths walked by generations of Berber traders.
+Climbing and traversing high mountain passes, descending sparse singletrack to lush valley floors…each day punctuated by mint tea and a friendly ‘Bonjour!’ from locals as we pass.

 As the snow was receding from a long hard winter in the Atlas mountains, our photographer Ross Bell had the challenge of capturing the colourful landscapes, glorious trails, and tremendous food and culture of our latest mtb adventure in Morocco…

 Starting in the technicolour spectacle of the souks in Marrakech, you’ll ride south over the front face of the Atlas mountains, and into the heart of the range.
 From the burnt orange of the desert, to lush green valleys, to blond mountain villages.

 During our time in the Atlas mountains of Morocco, we’ll ride a point-to-point route on centuries-old Berber trade paths that criss-cross this landscape.
 Walked in by generations of nomads and their mules, these trails are now impeccable singletrack for mountain bikers.
 We’ll also employ the services of local traders and mules to move our bikes to the highest point of our tour at 3,600 metres.

 With all meals, transport, accommodation and guiding included, you only need money for present buying in the souks…But remember to haggle!

 Tour dates 2019

 tour dates 2020

 - 7 – 14 September (6 PLACES)